Online Bachelor of Science (BS) in Facilities Management and Critical Infrastructure

 - Assistant Vice President for Facilities Management

 - Assistant Vice President for Facilities and Security

 - With the UAS (Unmanned Autonomous Systems) Focus:

 - Construction Inspector

 - Field Technology Manager

-The bachelor of science in facilities management and critical infrastructure is a total of 121 credits, which covers technical courses, mathematics and sciences, and English and social science courses.
+The online bachelor of science in facilities management and critical infrastructure is a total of 121 credits, which covers technical courses, mathematics and sciences, and English and social science courses.

 Tuition & Fees

 The following rates are in effect for the 2020-2021 academic year, beginning in Fall 2020 and continuing through Summer 2021: